3 Day Childcare Guarantee What It Means for Your ECEC Career in 2026

 Additional Sector Changes in 2026:

-• Expansion of early learning services: The federal government is investing in new and expanded ECEC services, particularly in regional and outer suburban areas.
+• expansion of early learning services in some areas: The federal government is investing in new and expanded ECEC services, particularly in regional and outer suburban areas.

-• Mandatory child safety training: From 27 February 2026, all ECEC staff, management, volunteers, and students must complete national child safety training.
+• mandatory child safety training from 27 February 2026: From 27 February 2026, all ECEC staff, management, volunteers, and students must complete national child safety training.

-• National educator register: A new register of childcare professionals is being established to improve workforce oversight and safety compliance.
+• a national educator register and other workforce initiatives: A new register of childcare professionals is being established to improve workforce oversight and safety compliance.

-• State Initiatives: States like NSW are investing in scholarships and expanding preschool hours to further support the sector and its workforce.
+• State-based support measures such as scholarships and expanded preschool access: States like NSW are investing in scholarships and expanding preschool hours to further support the sector and its workforce.

 Kirana Colleges offers: